Citation for this page in APA citation style. Close

 As this information philosopher approaches his end of life, of physical and material life, of mental and ideal life, and especially of creative life, it is unlikely he/I will get to finish five more books on information philosophy, some of whose draft material is found on this website.

 Our Mind book proposes a new model for how the human mind has come to know the cosmic creative process.
-Our model stands in opposition to the dominant mind model for the past eighty years in psychology and cognitive science, namely the computational model.
+Our model stands in opposition to the dominant mind model for the past eighty years in psychology and cognitive science, namely the computational theory of mind.

-We will argue that wo/man is not a machine and the brain is not a (digital) computer, although we do like the metaphor that mind can be viewed as immaterial> software running in the brain's material (biological) hardware.
+We will argue that wo/man is not a machine and the brain is not a (digital) computer.
+The metaphor that mind can be viewed as immaterial software running in the brain's material (biological) hardware is attractive but flawed.

-We will show how and where information is stored in the brain, how it is processed and recalled, without address buses connecting to digital data storage and without central or parallel processors "operating" on the information.
-We will show how the stored information is represented as the knowledge needed to interpret and find meaning in new information.
+We will show how and where information is stored in the brain and how it is recalled, but without address buses connecting to digital data storage and without central or parallel processors "operating" on the data.
+We will show how the stored information is not represented as viewable syntactical structures.
+There are no "neural computations" on "neural representations."
+Instead, past experiences are reproduced or re-presented, with all the "wired-together" neurons of an experience firing again.
+We call our mind model the Experience Recorder and Reproducer.

 See the entries under the Mind menu for further details...